-Rule 14: Solemn Declaration
+Rule 14: Solemn Declaration (amended 14 March 2004)

-- (A) Before taking up his duties each Judge shall make the following solemn declaration: "I solemnly declare that I will without fear or favour, affection or ill-will, serve as a Judge of the Special Court, honestly, faithfully, impartially and conscientiously." - (B) The text of the declaration, signed by the Judge and witnessed by the Secretary-General of the United Nations or his representative, and the President of Sierra Leone or his representative, shall be kept in the records of the Special Court. - (C) The members of the Special Court shall continue to discharge their duties until their places have been filled.
-Though replaced, they shall finish any cases which they may have begun.
+(A) Before taking up his duties each Judge shall make the following solemn declaration:

+"I solemnly declare that I will without fear or favour, affection or ill-will, serve as a Judge of the Special Court, honestly, faithfully, impartially and conscientiously."

+(B) The text of the declaration, signed by the Judge and witnessed by the Secretary-General of the United Nations or his representative, and the President of Sierra Leone or his representative, shall be kept in the records of the Special Court.

-Rule 15: Disqualification of Judges
+Rule 15: Disqualification of Judges (amended 29 May 2004)

-- (A) A Judge may not sit at a trial or appeal in any case in which he has a personal interest or concerning which he has or has had any personal association which might affect his impartiality.
-Where the Judge withdraws from the Trial Chamber, the President may assign the alternate judge, in accordance with Article 12(4) of the Statute, or another Trial Chamber Judge to sit in his place.
-Where a Judge withdraws from the Appeals Chamber, the Presiding Judge of that Chamber may assign another Judge to sit in his place. - (B) Any party may apply to the Chamber which the Judge is a member for his disqualification on the above grounds.
-If the Judge does not withdraw, the issue of disqualification will be determined by the other Judges of that Chamber. - (C) Whenever the absence of a Judge causes the membership of the Trial Chamber to fall below two Judges, the President may assign another Judge to sit in place of a missing Judge. - (D) The Judge who approves an indictment or who is involved with any pre-trial or interlocutory matter against a suspect or accused, shall not for that reason be disqualified from sitting as a member of a Chamber for the trial or appeal of that accused. - (E) Where it is alleged that a Judge is not fit to sit as member of the Special Court, the matter shall be referred from the Chamber to the Council of Judges, which will consider the matter and make a recommendation to the body which appointed the Judge, if required.
+- (A) A Judge may not sit at a trial or appeal in any case in which his impartiality might reasonably be doubted on any substantial ground. - (B) Any party may apply to the Chamber of which the Judge is a member for the disqualification of the said Judge on the above ground. - C) Where the Judge voluntarily withdraws from the Trial Chamber, the President may assign the alternate judge, in accordance with Article 12(4) of the Statute, or another Trial Chamber Judge to sit in his place.
+Where a judge voluntarily withdraws from the Appeals Chamber, the Alternate Judge may sit in his place. - (D) Where it is alleged that a Judge is not fit to sit as member of the Special Court, the matter shall be referred from the Chamber to the Council of Judges. - (E) Should the Council of Judges determine that:

+- i. the allegations contained in the application appear to be of a serious nature, and - ii. there appears to be a prima facie basis for such application - iii. it shall refer the matter to the Plenary Meeting which will consider it and make a recommendation to the body which appointed the Judge, if required. - (F) At each stage, the challenged Judge shall be entitled to present his comments on the matter, but shall not take part in the deliberations and in the decision thereof. - (G) The Judge who approves an indictment or who is involved with any pre-trial or interlocutory matter against a suspect or accused, shall not for that reason be disqualified from sitting as a member of a Chamber for the trial or appeal of that accused.

-Rule 16: Absence and Resignation
+Rule 16: Absence and Resignation (amended 29 May 2004)